IliyanKostov9/nixos-config/README.md

 ### 🌱 Setup

 > [!CAUTION]
-> The hardware specific configuration is most likely not going to properly work on your system, so please make sure after you install my configuration and immediately change the bootloader and file system values (located at `config.nix`) with your appropriate values!
+> The hardware specific configuration is most likely not going to properly work on your system, so please make sure after you install my configuration to immediately change the bootloader and file system (located at `config.nix`) with your appropriate values!

 <details><summary><b>Show instructions</b></summary>
    Install for work laptop (Thinkpad p53) or desktop PC (AMD).